File Permissions in Linux/Unix: How to Read/Write & Change?

 - World can only read

-This is how you can change the permissions on file by assigning an absolute number.
+This is how you can change user permissions in Linux on file by assigning an absolute number.

 |+||Adds a permission to a file or directory|

 |=||Sets the permission and overrides the permissions set earlier.|